viacheslavm21/PointGrid/README.md

 # PointGrid: A Deep Network for 3D Shape Understanding

+## Importnant note:
+This project is an engineering improvement to the original PointGrid software: https://github.com/trucleduc/PointGrid

 ## Prerequisites:
 ### Requirements
 1. Python 3.6.12 (with necessary common libraries such as numpy, scipy, etc.)